 Plant Type: Perennial

-Special Features: Iris is a great flower for containers, one that is incredibly low maintenance, and it even attracts birds!
+Special Features: This is a great flower for containers, one that is incredibly low maintenance, and it even attracts birds!

-How to Get Started: Plant Iris in an area of your yard where it is sure to get at least half a day of sunlight.
-Gardeners should try to plant Iris in well draining and slightly acidic soil.
-Plant iris in mid to late summer, and treat it with fertilizer.
+How to Get Started: Start growing Iris in an area of your yard where it is sure to get at least half a day of sunlight.
+Gardeners should try to plant this in well draining and slightly acidic soil.
+Plant in mid to late summer, and treat it with fertilizer.

-When to Harvest: Iris plants don’t provide an edible harvest, but gardeners can expect plants to bloom (if planted in late summer) by early to mid March.
+When to Harvest: These plants don’t provide an edible harvest, but gardeners can expect plants to bloom (if planted in late summer) by early to mid March.